Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 This removes pressure from both of you.

-And who knows, when you start doing it right, having a good night might turn out like it did with my student and I here:
+And who knows, when you start doing it right, a good night might turn out like it did with my student and I here:

-Combat Internal Sabotage
+Combat the Internal Sabotage of Approach Anxiety

 Anxious men consistently rate their performance lower than objective observers would.
+That’s internal sabotage in action.

-“She won’t like me.”
+- “She won’t like me.”

-“I’m bothering her.”
+- “I’m bothering her.”

-“This is awkward.”
+- “This is awkward.”

 Research shows shyness has a strong negative correlation (r = −.49) with initiating relationships, not because shy men are less capable, but because they stop themselves before reality can correct the distortion.